All the World's a Stage and Other Theater Cliches: Part I of a Series on Amateur Theater Acting

 by Neil Battinelli

 Everyone needs a hobby.
 Some people kayak, rock climb, or collect comic books or stamps.
 Others enjoy collecting alternative things like venereal diseases.
 My hobby is performing on stage.
-I am a community theatre actor.
+I am a community theater actor.

 As I’m writing this, my area’s local production of The Crucible in which I play the lead, John Proctor, is currently in tech week.
 Tech Week is theatre nerd-speak for “the week before a show opens” and sometimes affectionately referred to as “hell week.”
 The Crucible marks the 20th production I’ve been involved in — so I do know a thing or two about performing on stage.

-I’ll admit community theatre is a strange hobby to have, but few things can compare to the rush you feel when you’re on stage in front of a live audience.
+I’ll admit community theater is a strange hobby to have, but few things can compare to the rush you feel when you’re on stage in front of a live audience.
 Anything can happen — like a set piece could fall apart or a joke could be met with silence.
 Someone could forget their lines or worse, YOU forget your lines! *GASP!!*

 Or… everything could go absolutely perfect and you’re met with an audience full of your friends and family members on their feet, applauding your efforts with a standing ovation and in that moment, all your hard work is rewarded.

-If this sounds like a hobby that appeals to you and you are even remotely interested in participating in your local community theatre, I hope you’ll find this article helpful in understanding what it’s like to be a part of something that is as rewarding as community theatre.
+If this sounds like a hobby that appeals to you and you are even remotely interested in participating in your local community theatre, I hope you’ll find this article helpful in understanding what it’s like to be a part of something that is as rewarding as community theater.

 Once you’ve found their site, look for a link to upcoming auditions.
 If you don’t see a link that says “Auditions” it might be listed under “Season” or “Our Season” or something like that.
 Check the list of shows and see if you recognize any.
 If none of the shows are familiar, look them up and review the plot.
 Does the story sound interesting?
 Is it a musical?
 Is it a straight play or non-musical?